samuel-torres-code/kanm-310/README.md

 It basically serves whatever you have in the htdocs/ folder on the localhost.

-To make this webpage render on `localhost/kanm-310` you need to clone this repo in the XAMPP application files.
+To make this webpage render on `localhost/kanm-310` you need to clone this repo in the XAMPP application files, specificall.

 This is found in `Applications/XAMPP/htdocs` on Mac.